Violeta Vidaurre: Artistic career

-Along with this intimate love of theatrical art, Vidaurre participated in countless national and international tours of countries such as Argentina, Mexico, France, and Spain.
+Along with this love of theatrical art, Vidaurre participated in national and international tours of countries such as Argentina, Mexico, France, and Spain.
 Among the plays that were part of these itineraries were Tartuffe, Las chiquillas van a la pelea, Monólogos de Dario Fo, Las señoras de los jueves, and the comedy El rapto del galán de la teleserie.

 Her television debut was in Canal 13 televised plays, giving her greater exposure.
 At the end of the 1960s, she joined the stable cast of television network actors, debuting in the daily series Juntos se pasa mejor and Juani en Sociedad, with great success.
 She also played Doña Bernarda Cordero in Martín Rivas, and continued to play roles in soap operas.
 Years later she moved to Televisión Nacional de Chile (TVN) at the suggestion of her friend Sonia Fuchs, where she performed in De cara al mañana, La represa, La torre 10, La dama del balcón, La Villa, and Mi nombre es Lara, among others.

 During the 2000 season, she joined the stable cast of director Vicente Sabatini, appearing in successful telenovelas such as Romané, Pampa Ilusión, El circo de las Montini, and Puertas adentro.
 She was also a member of the cast of Mekanos youth miniseries, directed by Álex Hernández, such as Don Floro, Xfea2, EsCool, and Gordis.

 In this period, she had notable friendships with the theater and television producer Sonia Fuchs (1931–1991), the actress and National Art Prize winner Marés González (1925–2008) and the actress and writer María Elena Gertner (1932–2013).

 During 2012 she participated in Javiera Contador and Fernando Godoy's comedy program Desfachatados, with a parody of the program Mamá a los 15 named Mamá a los 80.